2313849/CS220AU-DP/README.md

 4. i use these keywords to review the literature

 ## Log
 - 2023-11-03 I set up a github account and a repository.
 I drafted my first task list.
+- 2023-11-07 thought about presentation
+- 2023-11-10 listen to other students prentation
+- 2023-11-17 build up gitbus index  on covid and embedded photos
+- 2023-11-24 reading week no class